ArshBansal64/LeetLoop/README.md

 LeetLoop is a local Python tool that turns your real LeetCode history into a small, high-value daily interview practice plan.

+It is designed to prioritize the work that matters most for interview readiness:

+- stale canonical problems that signal weak retention
+- high-transfer Medium and Hard patterns over low-value filler
+- missing foundational topics that are still clear interview gaps
+- stable recommendations when there has been no new activity

+Instead of generating generic practice lists, LeetLoop tries to keep the daily plan compact, realistic, and biased toward the problems most likely to improve actual interview performance.

 It uses a hybrid planner design:

 - Python handles deterministic control like planning shape, cooldown filtering, and candidate generation.